 There is a universal Law of Vacuum.

-When a space is vacated, something will rush in to fill that spot.
+When space is vacated, something will rush in to fill that spot.

-Remove a diseased tooth, the surrounding teeth will move in, trying to fill the gap.
+Remove a diseased tooth, and the surrounding teeth will move in to fill the gap.

-So if you want something new, you need to make space for it by removing what is currently holding that space in your life.
+So if you want something new, you need to make space for it by removing what currently holds that space in your life.